OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 The iOS Keychain APIs can (and should) be used to implement local authentication.
 During this process, the app requests either a secret authentication token or another piece of secret data stored in the Keychain to identify the user.
 In order to authenticate a remote service, the user must unlock the Keychain using their passphrase or fingerprint to obtain the secret data.
 A sample implementation can be found in the [official Apple documentation](https://developer.apple.com/library/content/samplecode/KeychainTouchID/Introduction/Intro.html "KeychainTouchID: Using Touch ID with Keychain and LocalAuthentication").

-The Keychain mechanism is explained in greater detail in an earlier chapter, "Testing Data Storage".
+The Keychain mechanism is explained in greater detail in the chapter "Testing Data Storage".

 #### Static Analysis